AeschylusOfEleusis/AeschylusOfEleusis.github.io/_posts/2025-06-04-Foundations-Quantum-Mechanics.md

 The collection comprises 37 entries, organized into five sections.
 It is a personal sampling, not an exhaustive survey.
 The selection emphasizes foundational primary sources interspersed with historical and pedagogical texts that contextualize the technical arguments.
 The goal is to equip the reader with enough orientation to the primary literature that they can form their own judgments about the interpretive landscape.

 A word on the gaps.
-The collection does not include sources on spontaneous collapse theories (GRW, CSL), QBism, relational quantum mechanics, consistent or decoherent histories, modal interpretations, or several other post-1950s interpretive programs.
+The collection does not include sources on spontaneous collapse theories (GRW, CSL), QBism, relational quantum mechanics, consistent or decoherent histories, or several other post-1950s interpretive programs.
 These omissions are discussed in the final section, along with suggestions for how a reader might extend the collection.

 A remark on the relevance of quantum foundations to scientific computing.
 The interpretive questions surveyed here are not merely philosophical: they have direct computational consequences.
 The pilot-wave interpretation implies a particular class of stochastic differential equations.
 Phase-space methods (Moyal, Wigner) underwrite semiclassical simulation techniques.
 The information-theoretic reconstruction program connects to quantum computing and quantum error correction through the structure of generalized probabilistic theories.
 Bell inequality violations are now routinely simulated as benchmarks for quantum hardware.
 And the measurement problem, far from being a philosophical curiosity, determines the computational cost of simulating quantum systems on classical hardware — the exponential overhead of exact simulation is a direct consequence of the superposition principle and its entanglement-generating dynamics.